oneapi-src/oneAPI-samples/Libraries/oneTBB/tbb-async-sycl/README.md

 | Time to complete                  | 15 minutes

 ## Purpose
+The purpose of this sample is to show how during execution, a computational kernel can be split be between CPU and GPU using TBB Flow Graph asynchronous node and functional node.

 ## Key Implementation Details
 TBB Flow Graph and DPC++ implementation explained.